 Adoption process of the adequacy decision

-In April, the EDSA commented on the Commission’s draft.
-In general, the EDSA welcomed the draft but required few improvements.
+In April 2021, the EDPB commented on the Commission’s draft.
+In general, the EDPA welcomed the draft but required few improvements.

-Despite the concerns of the EDSA and the rejection by the EU Parliament, the EU Commission adopted the adequacy decision on the United Kingdom on 28 June 2021.
-In its press release, the Commission states that although the United Kingdom is no longer a Member State of the EU, the legal provisions for the protection of personal data are still in place.
+Upon completion of the formal process, the European Commission sought approval of the adequacy decisions from the representatives of the Member States through the comitology procedure.
+Despite the concerns of the EDPB and the rejection by the EU Parliament, the EU Commission adopted the adequacy decision on the United Kingdom on 28 June 2021.
+In its press release, the Commission stated that although the United Kingdom is no longer a Member State of the EU, the legal provisions for the protection of personal data are still in place.
 Regarding the concerns of the EU Parliament, the Commission argues that significant safeguards are in place in case the UK’s privacy framework diverges from EU standards in the future, to protect the fundamental rights of EU citizens.
 These safeguards allow the EU Commission to intervene, if necessary.

 The adequacy decision contains the following elements: